-The corresponding study also found that less than 1 percent of those experiencing sleep drunkenness did not have another sleep-related issue and 37 percent experienced sleep drunkenness combined with a mental health condition.
+A study also found that less than one percent of those experiencing sleep drunkenness did not have another sleep-related issue and 37 percent experienced sleep drunkenness combined with a mental health condition.
 Those suffering from depression, alcoholism, panic, PTSD, anxiety and bipolar disorder were more prone to experience confusional arousal during the night.

 If you or a loved one are experiencing symptoms of excessive sleep inertia or suffer from a condition above heightened by sleep inertia, it is vital to visit your physician to address the issues as soon as possible.
 The remedy may be as simple as lifestyle change recommendations or a sleep medication.
 Small dietary changes before bed or additional time allotment before starting your day can also help moderate irregular sleep conditions such as these.